Greenbaum-Lab/SNPnmi/readme.txt

     - split_transposed_windows.py - seems like this is done
     - validate the above (validate_split_transposed_windows) running in screen 19915.fillmac2
     - transpose_files - done 73512 ( +2 dirs old_count_dist, transposed)
-    - TODO - validae - we should have 73031 of 100 windows each, but we got 73512 - need to check the sum of them, to make sure we have all data there.
+    - validae - in mac 2 we have 7303147 sites (which is what we should have according to the split_vcf_output_stats file), in 73512 012 files.
-    - TODO calc_distances_in_window using "python3 submit_calc_dist_windows.py 2 2 1 100 50 1 -1 -1 -1 True 0 73031"
+    - RUNNING (cluster) 100/73031: calc_distances_in_window using "python3 submit_calc_dist_windows.py 2 2 1 100 50 1 -1 -1 -1 True 0 73031"
 - regular size classes: generate_windows_indexes_files.py
 - submit_calc_dist_windows.py (in progress. submitted mac 4-18, maf 1-49) ** this takes a long time and a lot of jobs **
 - rerun preivous step to deal with missing